 A little after 7:00 the next morning the mechanic showed up, looked things over for a bit, then declared that he needed his son to help him, and he would return shortly.
 However, about a half-hour later, he called to say that an emergency came up, and he wouldnít be able to return.
 Captain Ryan went into town looking for assistance from any likely place, including two auto parts stores.
-Alas, no help was to be found, so back to the boat for a deep think.
+Alas, no help was to be found, so he went back to the boat for a deep think.
 At this point it was apparent that we were not going to be able to make our next port of call back on Maui, so we had an unplanned layover day.
 The crews of Gauguin and No Hurry went into town to the weekly street market, breakfast, and re-provisioning.
-In addition, Gauguin had purchased too many provisions, and several bags of ice, to carry the 3/4 mile back to the boat, so were trying to get a taxi to go back, as well as arrange an island tour.
-At the same time, Captain Greg was trying to rent a vehicle, of any kind.
-Unfortunately, what rental car business exists is at the small airport a few miles away.
+In addition, Gauguinís crew was trying to get a taxi or rent a car for an island tour.
+Gauguin had purchased too many provisions, and several bags of ice, to carry the 3/4 mile back to the boat, so were trying to get a taxi to go back, as well as arrange an island tour.
+At the same time, Unfortunately there were no rental cars available and the only taxi driver who called back but was already booked for the day.
 Finally, Greg was able to get a pick-up truck from the local U-haul, which didnít seem to have a way to honor on-line bookings. (itís along storyÖ).

 Along the way, No Hurryís crew teamed up with Mia and her team for a ride back to the dock.
 Once back, we learned that Captain Ryan, figuring that nothing was wrong with what was inside the boat, decided to examine the outside.
 What he found was a ratís nest of a fishing net fouling the prop, preventing it from turning.
 Removing it solved the problem.

-Captain Greg was fairly familiar with the island, and, teaming up with Naiaís crew, took us in two shifts, to a lookout on the north side of the island.
+Captain Greg was fairly familiar with the island, and took us in two shifts to a lookout on the north side of the island.
 From here we could see Kalaupapa National Historical Park, the Father Damien colony.
 The view was spectacular.
 Itís also amazing how such a skinny island can have such markedly different features.
 Unlike the relatively flat south coast, the north side has rain forests that rise steeply almost right from the coast.
-From there, he took us to a local park to walk the beach and relax, while he went back for Naiaís crew.
+From there, he took us to a local park to walk the beach and relax..

 By Monday morning the rain had cleared out, but the winds had shifted back to the east.
 As it was a short distance back to the charter base (due east of course), Gauguin and No Hurry motored back.
 Naia, however, got in some last minute sailing.